MiaoDX/MiaoDX.github.io/hexo/customize_hexo.md

 * Go to `./public` directory, `git init/add/commit`, `git push` to `master` branch
 * Done!

 As for the trigger procedure of [`source_files` CI](https://github.com/MiaoDX/MiaoDX.github.io/blob/source_files/.travis.yml), there are two similar code snippets for this task, see [stephanmg/travis-dependent-builds](https://github.com/stephanmg/travis-dependent-builds) and [plume-lib/trigger-travis](https://github.com/plume-lib/trigger-travis).
-The former one only use `Github Token` (we already have it at the `hexo_template` pushing part) and login travis to get the `Access Token` and do the trigger, the latter one requires `Access Token` as input, but have smaller processing time.
+The former one only use `Github Token` (we already have it at the `hexo_template` pushing part) and login Travis to get the `Access Token` and do the trigger, the latter one requires `Access Token` as input, but have smaller processing time.

-See [^tokens] for the differences between different types of tokens, and as shown in the bottom of it, we can get `Access Token` with `Github Token` with http requests (which is neat since we may not have ruby environments at hand) as shown in Fig @fig:get_token and send the requests with postman as in Fig @fig:get_token_postman.
+See [^tokens] for the differences between different types of tokens, and as shown in the bottom of it, we can get `Access Token` with `Github Token` with HTTP requests (which is neat since we may not have ruby environments at hand) as shown in Fig @fig:get_token and send the requests with postman as in Fig @fig:get_token_postman.

-That's it, we have setup the automatic updating blog system.
+That's it, we have set up the automatic updating blog system.

 ![Get Access Token with Github Token](pics/token_1.png){#fig:get_token width=75%}